contsili/visual-oddball/readme.md

 4. Configure psychopy:
 - Set the correct COM port for APEX in the PsychoPy experiment settings (match the port shown in Device Manager).
-- Select the appropriate audio output (speaker) for stimulus playback in PsychoPy.
+- Click on the trials button in the flow and make sure it points to Conditions: generate_trial_csv/oddball_conditions.csv

 5. Documentation:
 - Find the APEX manual, driver, and User app at: \\192.168.30.3\data$\SALES\TMSi\Software\APEX\APEX User package